danielyxie/bitburner/doc/source/advancedgameplay/sourcefiles.rst

 Source-Files
 ============
-Source-Files are a type of persistent upgrade that are more powerful than Augmentations.
+Source-Files are a type of persistent upgrade that is more powerful than Augmentations.
 Source-Files are received by destroying a BitNode.
 There are many different BitNodes in the game and each BitNode will grant a different Source-File when it is destroyed.